box/developer.box.com/content/guides/collaborations/connect-slack-to-group-collabs/3-scaffold-application-code.md

 # Scaffold application code

-With our Slack and Box applications set up, we're ready to set up the application which will listen for incoming slash commands and events from Slack.
+With our Slack and Box applications configured, we're ready to write the code for our application which will listen for incoming slash commands and events from Slack.

 This application will be split up into three parts:

 * Set up the initial application skeleton and configuration information.
-* Set up the Slack event and command handlers.
+* Set up the handlers for Slack events and slash commands.
 * Connect those handlers to the required functions in Box.

 ## Add dependencies and scaffold code

-This first step will walk through creating the files and information needed to start the application.
+Let's start by scaffolding the files and minimal code needed to run the application.

 <Choice option='programming.platform' value='node' color='none'>